4 Special Situations Your Wife Really Needs You To Listen To Her

 Dads and hubbies, listen up!
-Here are five times your beloved wife desperately needs you to pay close attention and truly listen to what she's trying to say
+Here are four times your beloved wife desperately needs you to pay close attention and truly listen to what she's trying to say

 With all that goes on in our daily lives, it’s often difficult to give someone our full attention.
 But in relationships, developing a listening ear and striving to focus on your partner is just as important as establishing a good communication with them.
 In fact, Dr. Vikki Stark of Psychology Today cautions couples that relationships can go from healthy to rocky just because wives no longer feel an attachment to their husbands over time.